getapid/apid/docs/cli/check.md

 ## Check

-Check will run all the transactions defined in `apid.yaml` in the current directory or optionally take a path to the config via the `-c|--config` flag.
+Check will run all the transactions defined in `apid.yaml` in the current directory or optionally take a path to the config via the `-c` or `--config` flag.
 To get familiar with the syntax of a config file, see [Reference](../reference/README.md)

 ## Details